 Cajuns and the Civil War

 The American Civil War (1861–1865) brought destruction to southern Louisiana.
 Troops from both sides of the conflict marched back and forth through the region, seizing crops and livestock, burning bridges, and interrupting trade and commerce.
 In defeat, the South’s economy collapsed, casting many previously affluent Louisianans into poverty and reducing them to sharecroppers and tenant farmers.
 While these southern Louisianans had once viewed their poor Acadian neighbors with contempt, they now occupied the same impoverished social stratum.
 Barriers crumbled between the groups as they worked side-by-side in the fields.
-As historian Carl A. Brasseaux has shown, Acadians soon began to marry non-Acadians in large numbers.
-Acadians and members of other ethnic groups–mainly the descendents of French, Spanish, and German immigrants–combined and evolved into a new ethnic group dominated by a core Acadian identity.
+While Acadians began to marry non-Acadians soon after arriving in the colony, that intermarriage only now in the postwar period began to occur on a more rapid, widespread basis.
+Acadians and members of those other ethnic groups—mainly Creole descendants of French, Spanish, and German immigrants—shortly evolved into a new ethnic group, albeit one still dominated, as some scholars assert, by a core Acadian identity.
 This new ethnic group was called Cajun.

 This new group’s multicultural origins are reflected in the surnames considered Cajun today.
 Boudreaux, Guidry, LeBlanc, and Trahan, for example, reflect the group’s Acadian ancestry, while Fontenot, Soileau, Delahoussaye, and Fuselier suggest its French heritage.
 Abshire, Hymel, Schexnider, and Stelly recall the German heritage of many Cajuns, while Dartez, Miguez, Romero, and Segura indicate Spanish ancestry.
 Modern Cajun surnames indicate that even some Anglo-Americans and Scots-Irish Americans were absorbed into the Cajun people.
 As legendary Cajun musician Dennis McGee once remarked, “McGee, that’s a French name.
 I don’t know anyone named McGee who doesn’t speak French.”
 Thus, the Cajuns are not merely the descendants of Acadian exiles who settled in southern Louisiana, but of all the ethnic groups with whom these exiles and their offspring intermarried.